ibm-cloud-docs/cis/waf-managed-rules.md

 1. In the **Add exception** side panel, enter a name for your exception.
 1. Select options in the **When incoming requests match...** section, or use the expression builder to fine-tune the exception.
 1. If you want to log matching requests, move the switch to the **On** position.
-1. Select if you want the exception to skip all remaining rules, or skip specific rules from a managed rule set.
+1. Select if you want the exception to skip all remaining rules, or skip specific rules from a managed ruleset.
 1. Click **Save**.

 ## Managed rules FAQs